Search for keywords or category

 Can you tell me more about your progression routes?

 The different levels, from Associate (affiliation only) to Fellow, of membership of the Society are designed to ensure you have a membership category that suits you.
-Student beginners can progress to student advanced in their second year of study.
-On graduation from a Ratified School, full Professional Membership (MrSS) is your next step.
+Once a Student has graduated from a Ratified School, full Professional Membership (MrSS) is the next step.
 After 5 and 10 years of MrSS membership, you can progress to a Senior (SrSS) and Fellow (FrSS).

-There are protocols for lapsed and overseas members, please contact the [email protected]
+There are protocols for lapsed and overseas members, please contact [email protected]

 How can my school become ratified?